Counting voids and filaments: Betti Curves as a Powerful Probe for Cosmology: Numerical modeling for Betti curve

 The validation cosmologies used in our work include the fiducial cosmology and seven individually varying parameter sets corresponding to $\{ \Omega_\text{m}, \Omega_\text{b}, h, n_{\text{s}}, \sigma_{\text{8}},w,M_{\nu}\}$, resulting in 13 validation sets in total.
 Each cosmology has 500 realizations.
 For each realization, we predict Betti curves using the trained emulators.
 The final emulator prediction for a given cosmology is obtained by averaging over the 500 individual predictions.
 Similarly, the measured Betti curves are computed as the mean Betti curve from 500 realizations, with the standard error estimated from the same set.
 To quantify the accuracy of the emulator, we define the relative prediction error $\epsilon_k$ for each validation set as:

 where $\langle\hat\beta^{\text{pred}}_k\rangle_{\boldsymbol{\theta}}$ is the emulator's prediction, $\langle\hat\beta^{\text{obs}}_k\rangle_{\boldsymbol{\theta}}$ is the measured Betti curve, and $\sigma_{\hat\beta_k}$ is the statistical error.
 The result, shown in Figure~\ref{fig:BC_val}, indicates that for all validation cosmologies, the emulator predictions remain within approximately 0.5 $\sigma_{\text{stat}}$ of the measured values.
 The intrinsic fluctuation of training cosmology from the single realization and small volume, which is close to $\sigma_{\text{stat}}$, limits the performance of the emulator.
-Nevertheless, these limitations are expected to be alleviated by training on simulations with larger volumes and multiple realizations per cosmology.
-Despite these limitations, the emulator's accuracy is sufficient for demonstrating Betti curves' potential in constraining cosmology.
+The uncertainty of emulator may also introduce bias into cosmological constraints.
+To account for this effect, we propagate emulator uncertainty into parameter inference by incorporating the emulator error into the total covariance matrix used in the likelihood analysis.
+Nevertheless, these limitations are expected to be mitigated by training on simulations with larger volumes and multiple realizations per cosmology.
+As a proof-of-concept, the current emulator's accuracy is sufficient for demonstrating Betti curves' potential in constraining cosmology.

 To further assess emulator performance, we compute the Root Mean Square Error (RMSE) of $\epsilon_k$ ($\text{RMSE}_{\epsilon_k}$) across all validation cosmologies:

 where $N_{\text{val}}$ is the number of validation cosmologies.
 The results in Figure~\ref{fig:rmse} confirm that for all three emulators, $\text{RMSE}_{\epsilon_k}<1$ across all $\hat\alpha$ scales, indicating robust performance near the fiducial cosmology.